filippomirul/De_Novo_Ant_Assembly/README.md

 # DNA-A (De Novo Ant - Assembly)

-At the moment the algorithm is temrorarly not working due to some changes in the baseline infrastucture for improving memory management.
+At the moment the algorithm is temporarly not working due to some changes in the baseline infrastucture for improving memory management.

 ## Table of content